gpetters94/Shades-of-gray-theme/README.md

 > **Note:** you should choose the dark style in Firefox to get a consistent dark appearance.

-##### • userContent.css | about.css
+##### • userContent.css

-Firefox uses widgets of the current GTK3 theme in websites that have not designed their own widgets for forms.
-With dark themes this is ugly and input fields, checkboxes etc. are difficult to use (e.g. black font in dark input fields).
-To fix this behavior the file `userContent.css` contains color-neutral form widgets.

-The file `about.css` contains Shades-of-gray theme customizations for the Firefox `about:` pages (`about:about`provides an overview).
+The file `userContent.css` contains customizations for the Firefox Home screen (`about:home`, `about:newtab`) and more unobtrusive form widgets.

-Copy both files to this location:
+If you want to use these customizations, copy the file to this location:
 ```
 ~/.mozilla/firefox/<name-of-your-profile>/chrome/userContent.css
-~/.mozilla/firefox/<name-of-your-profile>/chrome/about.css
 ```
 ### Firefox add-ons